VaishaliAcharya/Git_Project-3/README.md

 ### Project Overview-Nano Degree program
-This project focuses on using panda and simple statistsics to perform analysis on the bikeshare  data of 3 cities.
+This project focuses on using panda and numpy and simple statistsics to perform analysis on the bikeshare  data of 3 cities.

+### Software used - Python ,Panda, Numpy and Jupter all downloaded from Anaconda

 ### Description
 The program takes user input and filter the data of bike usage in each of the 3 cities by Month , day , hour.